This article was updated on April 26, 2021

 - Demonstrate that customer interests are a priority and address their concerns directly.

 - Create and share an FAQ document outlining specific questions around your supply chain, your health and safety practices, and potential risks to your customers if they continue to patronize your business.

 - Reach out to affected customers and offer assistance where appropriate.

-Ramping up your online presence now so you are able to serve your customers virtually and focusing on communicating through social media channels can help to ensure you’re better prepared.
+If you haven’t yet done so, ramp up your online presence so you can serve your customers virtually and focus on communicating through social media channels.
 Joining Nextdoor can also be helpful for your business when it comes to connecting with your surrounding community and local customers.

 Don't have a website or social media?
 No worries.
 These are some of the best free website builders out there.
 And here's a handy guide for engaging your customers on social media.

 Here are some other small business resources to guide your customer communications:

 - Social media tips for small businesses

 - How to write a crisis communication plan